auerswal/pubcloud2020/README.md

 and I want to create a reference for me.
 This probably takes more time than just hacking togther a solution, but it results in a better learning experience for me.
+Additionally, I take notes while working on the assignments, instead of creating a report after the fact.

 ## Links to the Exercise Solutions